Bycatch Reduction Engineering Program 2016 Report to Congress

 University of North Carolina – Wilmington ($110,119)

 The Pacific leatherback turtle is one of NOAA’s “Species in the Spotlight,” and is facing threats to its population.
 Unintended catch of these turtles by fishing operations is of particular concern.
 At the University of North Carolina–Wilmington, researchers used standardized bycatch assessment surveys to characterize fisheries interactions with marine megafauna.
 They also conducted workshops with fishermen to provide training and tools to promote best fishing practices in Colombia and Panama, where there are important foraging grounds for Pacific leatherback turtles.
-Through their collaborations with fishermen and government agencies, researchers were able to identify specific fisheries and geographic areas of concern for interactions with the critically endangered Pacific leatherback sea turtle, and to document very high levels of bycatch for multiple species of sea turtles, seabirds, and migratory sharks in Colombia and Panama.
+Through their collaborations with fishermen and government agencies, researchers were able to identify specific fisheries and geographic areas of concern for interactions with the critically endangered Pacific leatherback sea turtle.
+They documented very high levels of bycatch for multiple species of sea turtles, seabirds, and migratory sharks in Colombia and Panama.
 This work led to the establishment of a pilot fisheries observer program to promote best fishing practices, facilitate data collection, and contribute to efforts to mitigate bycatch in this region.

 Pacific States Marine Fisheries Commission ($155,684)

-Over the last few years, there have been increasing entanglements of whales in West Coast Dungeness crab gear.
+There have been increasing entanglements of whales in West Coast Dungeness crab gear.
 If too many interactions with protected species occur, the fishery will have to close early, or implement other mitigation measures.
 The Pacific States Marine Fisheries Commission has been working with fishermen and gear researchers to test potential modifications of gear that might reduce entanglements.
 Modifications include using swivels and/or manila line on the top part of the line and examining how these innovations affect how the line hangs and breaks.
 A “smart buoy” has also been tested that detects if a whale is entangled and relays position information to better ensure successful disentanglement efforts.
 Information has also been distributed and ropeless gear tested by fishermen to familiarize them with the various technologies under development.

 Pacific States Marine Fisheries Commission ($143,929)

-On the West Coast, fishermen in the limited entry groundfish bottom trawl fishery must use a low rise trawl when operating in certain areas to reduce catches of certain overfished and rebuilding species of groundfish, rockfish, and and prohibited Pacific halibut.
+On the West Coast, fishermen in the limited entry groundfish bottom trawl fishery must use a low rise trawl when operating in certain areas.
+This is to reduce catch of certain overfished and rebuilding species of groundfish, rockfish, and and prohibited Pacific halibut.
 While this trawl is effective at reducing bycatch of some species, it is less effective at reducing bycatch of more benthic rockfish, such as darkblotched rockfish, which limits fishermen’s ability to fully utilize their quota.
 At the Pacific States Marine Fisheries Commission, scientists tested how illuminating the headrope of a low-rise selective flatfish trawl can affect catches of target and constraining groundfish and rockfish.
 Results showed that use of illumination can minimize catches of constraining species, such as sablefish and Pacific halibut, while maintaining catches for several target flatfish species.
 Results from this study contribute new data to the growing field of research exploring catch effects of artificial illumination on trawl gear and could have potential applications in other trawl fisheries.

 University of California, San Diego Scripps Institution of Oceanography ($250,000)